Apalachee Bay Inshore Charters

 Horsepower per Engine: 150

-Captain Timothy Glover's private inshore fishing adventures take you to some of Florida's best fishing spots around St. Marks River, Panacea, Econfina, and Apalachee Bay.
-Perfect for families and anglers of all skill levels, these guided trips focus on redfish, sea trout, black drum, and black sea bass in the productive waters near Crawfordville.
-Choose between 4-hour morning or afternoon sessions, or go all-in with a 6-hour full day on the water.
-Everything's included - water, sports drinks, ice, quality fishing gear, live bait, and your fishing license.
-The boat accommodates up to 4 guests comfortably, with room for additional anglers at $50 each.
-Meet at 6527 Coastal Hwy in Crawfordville and get ready for some serious hands-on fishing action in these fish-rich coastal waters.
+Captain Timothy Glover's private inshore fishing trips put you right in the heart of Florida's prime fishing waters around St. Marks River, Panacea, Econfina, and Apalachee Bay.
+These hands-on adventures are perfect for families and anglers of all skill levels looking to target redfish, sea trout, black drum, and black sea bass.
+Choose your timing with 4-hour morning or afternoon options, or go all-in with a full 6-hour trip.
+Everything's covered - water, sports drinks, ice, top-quality fishing gear, live bait, and your fishing license.
+The boat comfortably handles up to 2 guests in your group, with room for more if needed.
+You'll meet at 6527 Coastal Hwy in Crawfordville, FL, where Captain Timothy's local expertise and genuine passion for fishing shine through.
+Whether you're teaching the kids to cast their first line or seasoned anglers chasing that next great catch, these personalized trips deliver authentic Florida fishing at its finest.

 Apalachee Bay Inshore Charters